Cove F.C.: History

 After finishing bottom of the Premier Division in 2015–16, Cove were relegated to Division One.
 They finished bottom of Division One in 2018–19, but were reprieved from relegation after Frimley Green were promoted.
+The club were transferred to Division One of the Wessex League at the end of the 2022–23 season.

 Ground

 The club initially played on a pitch behind a pub, before moving to Cove Green.
 In 1973 they moved to Oak Farm.
 Floodlights and a 100-seat stand were installed in 1989.
 It currently has a capacity of 2,500, of which 110 is seated and 100 covered.